‘Marvel’s Spider-Man’ will not receive a free PS5 upgrade for PS4 owners

-Sony has confirmed that PS4 owners of Marvel’s Spider-Man will be unable to play the PS5 remaster.
+Sony has confirmed that PS4 owners of Marvel’s Spider-Man will be unable to upgrade to the PS5 remaster for free.

 - READ MORE: Sony PlayStation 5: release date, launch games, controller and everything you need to know